chibicode/Y-Combinator-for-Non-programmers/README.md

 ## Blog Post: [“You Can Explain Functional Programming Using Emojis”](https://ycombinator.chibicode.com/functional-programming-emojis)

-I wrote about this repo on [this blog post](https://ycombinator.chibicode.com/functional-programming-emojis)—check it out!
+I wrote about this repo on [this blog post](https://ycombinator.chibicode.com/functional-programming-emojis).
+The source code for this blog post [can be found here](pages/functional-programming-emojis.tsx).

 <p>
   <a href="https://ycombinator.chibicode.com/functional-programming-emojis"><img src="public/static/images/blog-og.png" width="480" /></a>